 Our Advisory Groups meet regularly to review organ donation and transplant activity and make recommendations on where improvements could be made.
-The minutes and papers presented at the Cardiothoracic Advisory Group are available here.
+To view the minutes and papers please visit the Cardiothoracic Advisory Group.

 All hospital transplant units must be licensed by the Human Tissue Authority.
 Patients are normally referred to their nearest transplant unit, but they may opt to go elsewhere.

-Cardiothoracic organs from deceased donors in the UK are allocated according to a complex process, which is described here Heart and Lung.
+Cardiothoracic organs from deceased donors in the UK are allocated according to a complex process to ensure equity and fairness.

 There are many factors that determine how long a listed patient may wait for a heart transplant, such as blood group, tissue type and the degree of sensitisation.
 This leads to a variation between different centres.

-You can find the waiting times for each centre here.
+You can find the waiting times for each centre in this report:

 There are many factors that will affect how long transplanted cardiothoracic organs will last and how long people will live after transplantation.

 We publish outcomes from listing and outcomes from transplantation by centre within the annual report for cardiothoracic transplantation.

 Please be careful in using this information which applies to the ‘average’ person and not to you.
 Again, we suggest you discuss this with your doctors.

 Further data that may be of interest to the potential transplant candidate: